Truss and Sunak seek to woo northern Tory voters at Leeds hustings

 In his latest policy announcement, the former chancellor pledged to protect the “precious” green belt as he argued more homes can be built on brownfield sites.

-In the latest sign of the bitter, personal nature of the Tory leadership battle, Mr Sunak again faced an attack from Nadine Dorries.
+In the latest sign of the bitter, personal nature of the Tory leadership battle, Mr Sunak again faced an attack from Nadine Dorries over his disloyalty to the Prime Minister.

 The Culture Secretary, a loyalist of Mr Johnson and now a supporter of Ms Truss, told BBC Radio 4’s Today programme: “I am bitterly disappointed that Boris Johnson was removed by a ruthless coup, as he was, led largely by Rishi Sunak.”